emacsmirror/tomlparse/README.md

   "tomlparse-demo"))
 ```

-## Why a new toml parser – isn't there toml.el?
+## Why a new TOML parser – isn't there toml.el?

 I am aware of toml.el aka [emacs-toml](https://github.com/gongo/emacs-toml) and
 I've been using it and I even have contributed to it.
 However, the package is
-not feature complete, so it cannot parse all valid toml files and it seems to
+not feature complete, so it cannot parse all valid TOML files and it seems to
 suffer from maintainer fatigue.
 Moreover, now that we have
 [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) available in Emacs
 29+ we can write parsers way more easy with way less lines of code.
 (Actually